evanx/rescan/README.md

 ```
 Note that we print the TTL and then the key, to facilitate piping to `sort -nr` as above.

-Incidently, we can filter the `min` and `max` TTL to print:
+Incidently, we can filter the `min` and `max` e.g. to find all keys expiring in the next hour:
 ```
 limit=0 min=0 max=3600 pattern=* command=ttl rescan
 ```
-to find all keys expiring in the next hour.

 ## Config